 To try this longer, 29-minute up-regulated breathing session paired with a guided meditation, follow this video.

 Integration practices should feel good, practical, and supportive.
 There are many different styles of breathwork that can support you on your integration journey to get the most out of psychedelic experiences.
-To get started at home, try the Inward Breathwork free, 3-day breathwork mini-series delivered to your inbox.
+To get started at home, try a free 14-day trial of Othership Breathing App, available in the App Store and Google Play.

 Prepare for Your Psychedelic Medicine Experience with Breathwork